 The CGN Panel of Experts brings together over 250 clinicians and patient advocates to help validate project findings and provide input towards the development of the pilot phase of the Global Network.

-In 2020, over 60 patient representatives took part in regular focus group meetings and gave input toward the development of a Population Needs Assessment Study.
+Over 60 patient representatives participated in regular focus group meetings that fed into the Population Needs Assessment Study.

 Following this consultation, RDI published – “Common Needs of the Rare Disease Population Identified Globally“, a report on the shared needs identified by rare disease patient organisations worldwide.